 The West Village is arguably New York’s most desired neighborhood over the past few years.
-The average sales price per square foot lands at $2,393 SF with a median price of $3.23 million and average monthly rental cost at $3,810, pricing reflective of the demand for real estate in this neighborhood.
+The average sales price per square foot lands at $2,393 SF, with a median price of $3.23 million.
+The average monthly rental cost at $3,810, pricing reflective of the demand for real estate in this neighborhood.
 New high-end condominium developments and stunning, classic brownstones are both sought-after options in the area, with co-ops and apartments available as well.
-With charming architecture, picturesque streets and a quiet, residential feeling, the West Village will surely feel like a home.
+With charming architecture, picturesque streets, and a quiet, residential feeling, the West Village will surely feel like a home.

-The East Village, on the other hand, has a much more eclectic vibe that the West.
-Traditionally thought of as an artist’s haven, the East Village’s historical grunge, and diverse history shine through.
+The East Village, on the other hand, has a much more eclectic vibe than the West.
+Traditionally thought of as an artist’s haven, the East Village’s old grunge and diverse history shine through.
 Hip and in-demand define the East Village.
-Here, the sales price per square foot comes in at $1,577 SF with the median price falling to $1.93 million and an average rental cost of $2,725 per month.
-Competative prices make the east a more affordable alternative to the West Village.
+Here, the sales price per square foot comes in at $1,577 SF, with the median price falling to $1.93 million and an average rental cost of $2,725 per month.
+Competitive prices make the east a more affordable alternative to the West Village.

-In the East Village, unlike the West, rentals are in much higher demand than purchases with high-end condominiums, traditional pre-war walk-ups and tenement buildings making up the majority of housing.
-In addition to new development, there are also the well-known, large-scale developments Stuyvesant Town and Peter Cooper Village that are situated on the northern edge of the East Village between 14th and 20th street.
+In the East Village, apartment rentals are in high demand.
+Housing in the East Village is mainly traditional pre-war walk-ups and tenement buildings, making up most real estate.
+In addition to new development, the large-scale developments Stuyvesant Town and Peter Cooper Village northern edge of the East Village between 14th and 20th street.

-Scattered throughout the East Village is a plethora of small parks including Tompkins Square Park and Stuyvesant Square where residents can enjoy time outdoors and go for a leisurely stroll.
-The streets—especially on St. Marks and in Alphabet City—are lined with restaurants carrying various cuisine, dives and upscale establishments alike.
-Though the West Village has a nightlife scene, one thrives in the East Village making it a weekend destination for young people across the greater New York area.
+Scattered red throughout the East Village is a plethora of small parks, including Tompkins Square Park and Stuyvesant Square, where residents can enjoy time outdoors and go for a stroll.
+The streets—especially on St. Marks and in Alphabet City—are lined with restaurants carrying various cuisine, dives, and upscale establishments.
+Though the West Village has a nightlife scene, one thrives in the East Village, making it a weekend destination for young people across the greater New York area.

-Both areas feature stunning architecture, a variety of amenities and are favorite neighborhoods for young professionals, families and couples alike – there is no wrong choice.
-No matter if you end up in the East or West Village, you will have access to all of the best New York City has to offer.
+Both areas feature stunning architecture, a variety of amenities, and our favorite neighborhoods for young professionals, families, and couples alike – there is no wrong choice.
+No matter if you end up in the East Village vs. West Village, you will have access to all of the best New York City has to offer.